rosberry/texstyle/README.md

 text.attributed(for: .highlighted)
 ```

-All attributed strings are cached by default
+All attributed strings are cached by default.
+It's useful in reusing elements like `UICollectionViewCell` or `UITableViewCell`.

 There are convenience APIs for text creating and applying: